MicrosoftDocs/customer-insights/ci-docs/data-unification-contacts.md

 1. Select **Edit** on any of the contact unification steps to review and make any changes.

 1. If you are satisfied with your selections, select **Create contact profiles**.

-### Monitor process and view results

 The **Unify** page displays while the unified contact profile is being created.

    :::image type="content" source="media/b2b_unify_refreshing.png" alt-text="Screenshot of Unify Contacts page with tiles showing Queued or Refreshing.":::

    [!INCLUDE [progress-details-pane-include](includes/progress-details-pane.md)]

 The unification algorithm takes some time to complete and you can't change the configuration until it completes.

+### View the results of contact unification

 After unification completes, the **Data** > **Unify** page shows the number of unified contact profiles.
 The results of each step in the unification process displays on each tile.
 For example, **Source fields** shows the number of mapped attributes (fields) and **Duplicate records** shows the number of duplicate records found.